Configure DKIM, SPF, and DMARC for Your Domain

 - Click Start Authentication or Turn On to enable DKIM signing for your domain.

-2. Check SPF Record
+Check SPF

-Verify Your SPF Record:
+- Verify Your SPF Record:

 - SPF ensures authorized servers can send emails on behalf of your domain.